 Many people intend to gift mutual fund units to their closed ones as a token of love or even bequeath it to their loved ones after demise.
 However, there are certain complexities involved in this transfer process.

 Units of a mutual fund are transferred to a surviving member in case of an untimely demise of the first holder, it is known as ‘transmission’ of mutual funds.
 On the other hand, a ‘transfer’ is said to happen when all the unit holders are alive.

-Transfer of mutual fund units from one holder to another is quite rare.
+b) Transfer of mutual fund units from one holder to another is quite rare.
 So the concept of gifting mutual fund units also is a hypothetical one and is practically not possible.

 The only scenario in which mutual fund units can be transferred to another is in case of the demise of the unit holder.
-This is usually in favour of a joint holder or a legal nominee to whom the transmission of mutual fund unit takes place.
+This is usually in favour of a joint holder or a legal nominee to whom the transmission of a mutual fund unit takes place.

 In case of a nominee staking a claim to investment, the fund house asks for a set of legal documents.

-Consider a real life scenario for rule clarity and tax implications:
+Consider a real-life scenario for rule clarity and tax implications:

 John’s wife buys mutual funds from her savings.
 She then transfers it to John immediately.
 Can this happen, and will there be any tax implications as the mutual funds are being given to John?

 The scenario mentioned above is not practically possible since MFs can’t be transferred from one holder to another.
 Also, they can’t be gifted by one person to another.
 John’s wife would have to first transfer cash to John’s account (or an account in which John and his wife are joint holders).
 She can then use that amount to invest in a fund in John’s name.

 Hence, mutual funds cannot be transferred from one holder, neither are you allowed to make any third-party payment.